 Ever since we can remember, pasta and mom’s best Sunday meatballs have been a tradition and were always served on a Sunday.

-As kids, waking up to the smell of Mom’s meatballs, going to Mass and coming home to a table set with bread, wine, grated parmigiano cheese and the smell of her tomato sauce simmering all through the house.
-We couldn’t wait to eat!
+As kids, waking up to the smell of mom’s Sunday meatballs, going to Mass, and coming home to a table set with bread, wine, grated Parmesan cheese, and the smell of her tomato sauce simmering all through the house, we couldn’t wait to eat!

 Mom would let each of us have one meatball after she fried them.
 They were so crunchy on the outside and soft on the inside, it was difficult to eat just one, but we had to wait until 2 o’clock to sit down for our family dinner.

 Still today, no meal unites and satisfies us more than Nonna’s pasta and her meatballs on Sundays.

 It’s where the family gets together for stories and laughs, triggering memories of childhood just like the holidays.

 What Makes Our Moms Sunday Meatballs so Soft and Tender?